 The Municipal Government Act requires that every municipality must pass a Land Use By-Law.
 According to the Act, County Council must divide the County into districts, outline uses permitted and discretionary in those districts, and establish a method of making decisions and issuing permits.
 If a party wishes to change the currently designated land use district of a parcel of land to accomodate a new subdivision or development not allowed in the current district, an Amendment to the Land Use By-Law can be made to request Council to change the district.

 If a landowner wishes to subdivide their property into smaller parcels or combine several smaller parcels into one, Subdivision is required.
 The Municipal Development Plan protects agricultural land by discouraging subdivision of agricultural land into smaller parcels except to create a more viable farming unit or where there are physical barriers such as waterways.

-Following the issuance of a Development Permit, many developments require a Building, Plumbing, Gas or Electrical Safety Codes Permit.
+Following the issuance of a Development Permit, many developments require a Building, Plumbing, Gas or Electrical or other Alberta Safety Codes Permit.